siconos/siconos-tutorials/ci/readme.md

    Keep directory install-siconos (artifacts) for examples

-2. Conf and build for examples
+2. Conf, build and run examples using ctest, with a submission to cdash.

-   Described in build_examples.sh
+   Described in build_and_run_examples.sh

    Use siconos install from previous step.

-   Keep directory build-examples (artifacts) for next step.

-3. Run examples

-    Described in run_examples.sh

-    Run test in previous build-examples.
+   Ctest process is described in ci/ctest_driver.cmake.